brianinnes/makerLab/docs/activities/pcb/index.md

 ### FlatCam

 Makera is creating a [CAM application](https://www.makera.com/pages/software#CarveraCAM){: target=_blank} that will eventually provide the functionality of converting Gerber files into machine gcode.
 However, at the time of writing this software is still under construction, so there are 2 recommended applications.

 [CopperCam](https://www.galaad.net/coppercam-eng.html){: target=_blank} and [FlatCam](http://flatcam.org){: target=_blank}.
 CopperCam is windows only and requires a license to be purchased, as I use a Mac I am using FlatCam.
-The install is not trivial so is covered in more detail
+The install is not trivial so is covered in more detail [on this site](flatcam.md)

-!!!Todo
-    Create FlatCam install instructions

 ### CarveraController